China will exempt Tesla cars from purchase tax

-BEIJING (Reuters) - China will exempt Tesla Inc’s (TSLA.O) electric vehicles (EV) from purchase tax, the Ministry of Industry and Information Technology (MIIT) said on its website.
+BEIJING (Reuters) - China will exempt Tesla Inc’s (TSLA.O) electric vehicles from purchase tax, the Ministry of Industry and Information Technology (MIIT) said on its website, sending the company’s shares up more than 4% in early trading.

 China currently levies a 10% purchase tax on the sale of each vehicle.
 The move could reduce the cost of buying a Tesla car by up to 99,000 yuan ($13,957.82), according to a post on Tesla’s social media WeChat account.